Barn plan attracts 31 submissions

 "The predominant landscape issue is considered to be the location of that structure in the foreground of the Fiordland National Park backdrop, particularly from Stage Highway 95 views," the landscape assessment report said.

 The application said colours selected for the barns would be similar to a typical corrugated iron shed used on farms.
-The portion of visible roof is 4.5m, which is not unfamiliar in this rural landscape.
+The portion of visible roof is 4.5m, not unfamiliar in this landscape.

 The applicant admitted the length of the structure (120m) and the barns being close together would give the impression of a single structure and would be out of context with the landscape and could give rise to a high degree of adverse effects on wider landscape character and visual amenity.